Guidelines for Quantitative Reasoning

 The following Berkeley course options, completed with a letter grade of C- or higher, satisfy the Quantitative Reasoning requirement:

-Be sure to review the course description and pre-requisites in the Berkeley Academic Guide to ensure adequate preparation before enrolling.
+Be sure to review the course descriptions and prerequisites in the Berkeley Academic Guide to ensure adequate preparation before enrolling.
 The Department of Mathematics also offers an on-line placement exam to help students choose between MATH 32, 16A and 1A.

 Most students who have not fulfilled this requirement prior to admission enroll in MATH 32 (Pre-Calculus), STAT 2 (Introduction to Statistics) or COMPSCI/INFO/STAT C8 (Foundations of Data Science).

-Those students prepared to complete an upper division (100-199) course in lieu of the courses noted above, should contact L&S advising (firstname.lastname@example.org) to confirm approval prior to enrollment.
-Only courses valued at 3 units or higher, and with a prerequisite of one of the courses noted above will be considered.
+Those students prepared to complete an upper division (courses numbered 100-199) course in lieu of an approved lower-division course (courses numbered 1-99), should contact L&S advising (firstname.lastname@example.org) to confirm approval prior to enrollment.
+Only courses valued at 3 units or higher, and with a prerequisite of one of the approved lower-division courses will be considered.

-All transfer courses pursued for Reading and Composition must be completed with a C- or higher.
+All transfer courses pursued for Quantitative Reasoning must be completed with a C- or higher.

 |Students admitted with IGETC Certification or UC Reciprocity||Quantitative Reasoning is satisfied.
 No additional course work is required.|